IIIF/cookbook-recipes/recipe/0266-full-canvas-annotation/index.md

 ## Use Case

 You want to annotate a canvas with some text either as a comment or a tag.
-In this recipe we are annotating the full Canvas but see [Simple Annotation — Tagging][0021] if you would like to target a specific part or region of the Canvas.
+In this recipe we are annotating the full Canvas but see [Simple Annotation — Tagging][0021] or [Annotation with a Non-Rectangular Polygon][0261] if you would like to target a specific part or region of the Canvas.

 ## Implementation Notes